gpossst/gpossst/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Garrett Post.
-I'm a Computer Science and Fintech student at @virginiatech .
+I'm a Computer Science and Fintech student at Virginia Tech.

+After school, I'd like to pursue a career in software development because I really enjoy building things that people actually use.
+Currently, I build things on the side whenever I have a need that I can't find a solution for.
+If code is private, that's to ensure the security of a project.
+In some cases the repository holds the code for a project developed for a company, so it's probably best I keep that private.